crazy-max/ghaction-xgo/README.md

 ## About

-A GitHub Action for [xgo](https://github.com/crazy-max/xgo), a Golang CGO cross compiler.
+A GitHub Action for [xgo](https://github.com/crazy-max/xgo), a Golang CGO cross-compiler.

 If you are interested, [check out](https://git.io/Je09Y) my other :octocat: GitHub Actions!